metodiev/Java-Multithreading/README.md

-# Java Multithreading – 200 Prompts for Architects & Technical Leads
+# Java Multithreading for Architects and Technical Leads

 This repository contains a comprehensive set of **200 prompts/questions** designed for mastering **Java Multithreading** at the **Architect / Technical Lead** level.
 The prompts are categorized to cover **fundamentals, advanced concepts, real-world scenarios, and leadership responsibilities**.